-One study suggests that ‘low level of drinking’ is not linked to a shorter duration of breastfeeding or adverse outcomes in babies up to 12 months (Wilson et al., 2017).
+One study suggests that a ‘low level of drinking’ is not linked to a shorter duration of breastfeeding or adverse outcomes in babies up to 12 months (Wilson et al., 2017).

-But there is very little research on the effects of such small amounts of alcohol on a developing baby.
+But there is very little research on the effects of such small amounts of alcohol on a growing baby.
 The available research does suggest that drinking alcohol while breastfeeding might have the following effects:

 Effects on milk supply